mwlang/jasonette-rails/README.md

 # Jasonette Rails
-A extension of the Jbuilder framework to facilitate building Jasonette flavored JSON in Rails
+A extension of the Jbuilder framework to facilitate building [Jasonette](https://github.com/Jasonette/JASONETTE-iOS) flavored JSON in Rails.

 ## ALPHA code!